Apfelbuch/Building-AI-Idea/README.md

 Enhancing security measures to safeguard financial assets.

 ## How is it used?
-The solution involves:
+### The solution involves
   Preprocessing the data
   Utilizing machine supervised learning algorithms to generate models.
   Evaluation of the models using Accuracy, ROC-Curve and F1-Score.
+### Users
-Users: Credit card companies and financial institutions.
+Credit card companies and financial institutions.
+### Needs
-Needs: Real-time monitoring, accuracy, and robustness against evolving fraudulent techniques.
+Real-time monitoring, accuracy, and robustness against evolving fraudulent techniques.

 ## Data sources and AI methods
 ### Data Source